Cylinder head background

 In 1996, the DOHC 4.6 Mustang engines were built using the aluminum Teksid block (cast in Turin, Italy) that was derived from the '93- '98 Lincoln Mk-VIII program.
 This block stayed in service until 1999 when Ford eliminated the main cap jack-screws, which gave it a new casting number (seen above the oil pan rail on the left side of the block).
 Below are two pictures of those casting numbers, the left being the '96-'98 "F6LE" block - with a jack-screw visible - and the right showing the '99 "XR3E" block.
 The Teksid blocks are also easily identified by the squared pattern in the intake valley.

-Note: The earliest Mk-VIII blocks were "F2LE..." castings, which would be indicative of early-90's production.
-I've never seen one in person, but from my research, they come up occasionally and have been used without issue.
-Additionally, there were FWD Continental Teksid blocks that I believe had "F50E..." casting numbers, but are unusable in RWD applications.
+Note: The first Mk-VIII blocks were "F2LE..." castings, which date to the early-90's.
+They are perfectly viable for use, and are also identifiable by their unique "oval dish" in the intake valley.
+Additionally, there were FWD Continental Teksid blocks that had "F50E..." or even "F60E..." casting numbers, but are unusable in RWD applications.

 In 2001, Ford made another switch to the aluminum blocks and began producing them at the Windsor engine plant, hence them being referred to as the "WAP" block, for Windsor Assembly Plant.
 These blocks are easily identified by the "W" stamp above the casting number (which is on the right side now), as seen in the picture below, and to the left.
 In contrast to the "waffle" pattern in the valley of the Teksid blocks, the WAP had a diamond pattern.
 This block was also used in, among other applications, the 2003 & 2004 Mustang Mach 1 and Lincoln Aviator, carrying Ford part number 3L2Z-6010-AA (casting number beginning with "1L2E").
 Even with the switch in 2001, some Cobra owners have reported finding a Teksid block in their car - most likely due to a purge of current stock - a nice score!